kujenga/website/content/blog/lunr-search.md

 The search query form is quite simple.
 It's written as a [Hugo Partial][hugoPartial] that can be injected into anywhere we want on the site, consisting of two basic elements, an input field and a submit button.
-For my site, I'll by placing this partial [into the navigation bar](https://github.com/kujenga/website/blob/53f159154f115a360277dab9104991feab4a3fd1/layouts/partials/nav.html#L42-L43).
+For my site, I'll be placing this partial [into the navigation bar](https://github.com/kujenga/website/blob/53f159154f115a360277dab9104991feab4a3fd1/layouts/partials/nav.html#L42-L43).

 {{< emgithub "https://github.com/kujenga/website/blob/1768cf384d54b7e7ec8c88a02dc0ec3819061fc5/layouts/partials/search-form.html#L1-L21" >}}

-Next, we need a page that this form will redirect the user two after a query is submitted.
+Next, we need a page that this form will redirect the user to after a query is submitted.
 The code snippet above references this new page in the `action` tag of the form, where we use the `.RelPermalink` [page variable][hugoPageVar] to specify the location of the redirect.

-Creating a single root level page in Hugo can be done in a few different ways, but the basic idea is that you need two files, a markdown file which is what represents the existence of the page, and a layout template which corresponds with that markdown file via the [template lookup order][hugoTmplLookup].
-The following to code snippets show those two files as they have been created for this site.
+Creating a single root level page in Hugo can be done in a few different ways, but the basic idea is that you need two files: a markdown file that represents the existence of the page, and a layout template that corresponds with that markdown file via the [template lookup order][hugoTmplLookup].
+The following two code snippets show those two files as they have been created for this site.

 The markdown file causes the page to be rendered.
-It is empty because there is no particular content that we are rendering there by default, all the content is in the layout file.
+It is empty because there is no particular content that we are rendering there by default.
+All the content is in the layout file.
 In order to make this approach work, you need the `type = "search"` line in the file so that the lookup order finds the corresponding "single" template.

 {{< emgithub "https://github.com/kujenga/website/blob/1768cf384d54b7e7ec8c88a02dc0ec3819061fc5/content/search.md?plain=1#L1-L6" >}}

-This template provides the basic scaffold for the results page.
+This template provides the basic scaffolding for the results page.
 It is empty because we will be rendering the main content with Javascript.
 The `<div id="results"></div>` element provides the attachment point where the results will be injected into the page.
 We'll cover that in detail in just a moment.